gboehl/dynare/src/source/the-model-file.rst

        another 100 draws.
 This iterative procedure will take place at most 10 times, at which point Dynare will abort with an error message.

+    .. option:: mh_tune_jscale [= DOUBLE]

+       Automatically tunes the scale parameter of the jumping distribution's covariance matrix (Metropolis-Hastings), so that
+       the overall acceptance ratio is close to the desired level.
+Default value is ``0.33``.
+It is not possible to match exactly the desired acceptance ratio because of the stochastic nature of the algorithm (the proposals and the initial conditions of the markov chains if ``mh_nblocks>1``).
+This option is only available for the Random Walk Metropolis Hastings algorithm.

     .. option:: mh_recover